Rose Wiseman 1927 - 2020 - Obituary

 Rose Alexander Wiseman

-, age 92, of Memphis passed away peacefully on July 3, 2020, four days shy of her 93rd birthday.
+Memphis - Rose Alexander Wiseman, age 92, passed away peacefully on July 3, 2020, four days shy of her 93rd birthday.
 Rose was born on July 7, 1927 in Omaha, Nebraska, the second child of Anthony Lawrence Alexander and Norma Marus Alexander.
 Her Italian parents came to the United States to settle in Omaha and begin their marble business.
 Rose moved to Memphis with her family at an early age, where her father A. L. Alexander, Sr. founded Alexander Marble and Tile, Inc. in 1928.

 Rose grew up in Memphis and graduated from Saint Agnes Academy where she was business manager of the Aquila yearbook and then attended Southwestern at Memphis.
 She worked for the family business, where she met the love of her life, Fred Wiseman, Jr. Her career also involved bookkeeping at several Memphis businesses and doctor's offices.